-Off White’s Virgil Abloh made waves last year by releasing a controversial statement.
-In his interview with Dazed, he said: “The idea of streetwear is gonna die this year.”
-He then proceeded to say: “How many more t-shirts can we own, how many more hoodies, how many more sneakers?”
+Off-White’s Virgil Abloh made waves last year with a controversial statement.
+“The idea of streetwear is gonna die this year,” he said to Dazed.
+“How many more T-shirts can we own, how many more hoodies, how many more sneakers?”

-With streetwear rooted in hip-hop, skater scene, and other counterculture movements, these past few years were dedicated to bringing streetwear to the public eye.
-Athleisure became runway staples across the globe.
-It no longer represented an underground movement.
-It’s a movement that mall chains and fast fashion tried to replicate.
+With roots in hip-hop, skater scene and other counterculture movements, these past few years have been dedicated to bringing streetwear to the public eye.
+Athleisure, for one, has become a runway staple across the globe.
+It no longer just represented an underground movement.
+So much so that mall chains and fast fashion replicated it.

 So let’s try answering one today: What’s new with local streetwear?
-Here are some fresh and underrated brands worthy to be placed on your radar.
+Here are some fresh and underrated brands worth finding on your radar.

 This Bacolod-based minimalist brand specializes in ready to wear clothing.
 They’re focusing on delivering high-end clothing experience via an accessible price point.
 From garment cargo vests to glow in the dark hoodies, Downtown Lavish tries to up the ante of everyday Filipino fashion by emphasizing on intricate tailoring techniques, using quality fabrics, and valuing wearability.

 A sustainable clothing brand fit for anyone who wants to give fast fashion a rest.
 They sell an array of spliced up shirts, hoodies, and pants similar to Harajuku’s current vintage remake movement.
 Our Revival describes themselves as people who don’t make clothes—they make wearable art.
 And browsing through their collections, it’s hard not to agree.